tengfei-emory/scBatch/README.md

 # scBatch
 Correct scRNA-seq count matrix subject to batch effects by sample distance matrix correction

 scBatch utilizes previous correction on sample distance matrices, such as [QuantNorm](github.com/tengfei-emory/QuantNorm), to further correct the count matrix.
 For the results generated for the manuscript, the relevant scripts are available at [this repository](github.com/tengfei-emory/scBatch-paper-scripts).
+We implemented the method with RcppArmadillo for higher efficiency.

 # Installation
 The package requires R version 3.3.0 with prerequisite package [Rcpp](https://CRAN.R-project.org/package=Rcpp), stats and utils.
 The package can be installed using the following code.
 The installation will typically complete within a minute.